The woman’s body collided with metal.

 The woman sat up slowly and stared around at the lev-hans and mag-rays on the adjacent roadways.

 His eyes widened with astonishment.
 He tried the handle of the door but it wouldn’t move.
 Once the system had went offline it had locked.
 He cursed and looked back to the road.

 No pain registered on the woman’s face, even as blood dripped thickly from her torn and twisted body.
 Her left arm angled grotesquely.
 Snapped at the bone, and it jutting ugly and gravel-white through her elbow.
 She looked at her exposed insides opaquely and rose to her feet, balance uneven on the transport guideway, and gripped the hood of his lev-han.

 Their eyes met.

 He froze, unable, in the momentary pendulum between fear and bewilderment, to muster control over his vocal chords.
 Her eyes were dichromatic.
 One emerald green.
 One pale blue, as moonlight through sea ice.
-Her blood was blue.
+Her blood, similarly colored.

 He retracted the main windshield, and as soon as he did, she spoke, leaning heavily against the frame for support.

 “I apologize for inconveniencing you.
 Would it be possible for you to assist me?”